TK-the-bad-coder/CSC_CA1_2018/README.md

 Access the project via SSL URL which is also found right under the SSL Enabled option.
 Step to take : Debug/Run Project (Task 2), it will throw you error.
 While project is running, change the URL and navigate to the SSL URL, allow the security exception, if any.

-If he asks you how to prevent the security exception, or if you want to do it, you may refer to the webpage that teaches you how to setup SSL (not the Microsoft/Azure Page) tutorial, which teaches you how to create your own security certificate.
+If he asks you how to prevent the security exception, or if you want to do it, you may refer to this webpage on [Enable SSL on Visual Studio](http://csharp-video-tutorials.blogspot.com/2016/09/enable-ssl-in-visual-studio-development.html), which also teaches you how to create your own security certificate.

 Do a failed request, successful request.
 Take screenshots for both.
 You should do via Postman as well, which can be slightly tricky to execute.
-Make sure you know how to play with the Postman app (For Post man, you need to test with the normal URL to get the error message screenshot too)
+Make sure you know how to play with the Postman app (For Postman, you need to test with the normal URL to get the error message screenshot too)

-Study the diagram found in the webpage, just focus on a few things like: key in correct password, server returns token to client, client give token to resource server, server gives back resource, and then there is filter features.. etc etc.
+Study the diagram found in the webpage, just focus on a few things like: key in correct password, server returns `token` to client, client give `token` to resource server, server gives back resource, and then there is filter features.. etc etc.

 If he ask where is the javascript logic residing, its in `app.js`, a javascript file that you have created for the project.

-Screenshots to have:
+Screenshots to take:
 Postman - Normal URL, try to retrieve the page, you should get error messages.
 SSL URL, try to register and login, retrieve the token. (show him how you get the `token` during interview, this should be set in the headers by adding a authorization key field)
-Front-End page results for Failed Login, Illegal Request of data.
+Front-End page results for failed login, Illegal Request of data.

 ## Task 3
 Follow through the practical